 The gun violence over the weekend was at levels usually seen in the summer when shootings typically spike.

 A single attack Friday night in East Garfield Park killed one man and left six others wounded, according to police.
-The people […]
+The people were standing […]

 Senate Republicans have formed a united front around the principle Barack Obama should not be able to appoint a replacement for Antonin Scalia, and that the seat should instead be selected by the winner of the 2016 election.
 This “principle” rests on a wildly selective reading of senatorial history, according to which it is somehow improper for a president to fill a Supreme Court seat in his final year.
 In reality, this principle has never existed before and was concocted on the fly in order to justify the simple exertion of power.